Tejesh2005/Finalproject_FFSD/task_assignment.md

 ## Technical Responsibilities Breakdown
 - **Frontend:** EJS templates for dynamic pages, CSS for styling, JavaScript for interactivity.
 - **Backend:** Node.js and Express.js for server logic, routing, and API creation.
-- **Database:** SQLite for storing user, vehicle, auction, rental, and notification data.
+- **Database:** MongoDb for storing user, vehicle, auction, rental, and notification data.
 - **Full-Stack Collaboration:** All members contributed across frontend and backend, ensuring integration of all modules.

 ---